opensourcecorp/opensourcecorp.github.io/_posts/2021-07-05-announcing-opensourcecorp.markdown

-***This*** is the ultimate motivation for OpenSourceCorp: to be a place where developers, engineers, sysadmins, designers, and all the other walks of work-life that work together to deliver real enterprise solutions.
-Knowledge is power, and our mission is to bring more of this power to our industry -- a mission we pursue with one simple, unbreakable promise: to do ***every bit of our work 100% in the open***.
+***This*** is the ultimate motivation for OpenSourceCorp: to be a place where developers, engineers, sysadmins, designers, and all the other walks of work-life can work together to deliver real enterprise solutions.
+Knowledge is power, and our mission is to bring more of this power to our industry -- a mission we pursue with one simple, unwavering promise: to do ***every bit of our work 100% in the open***.
 Development, discussion, hosting, and anything else (that respects the privacy or personal security of our people) will be fully visible to anyone in the world.

 So... wait, what's actually going on, here, then?
 -------------------------------------------------